Shopify/polaris/src/components/AccountConnection/README.md

 <!-- content-for: web -->

-The account connection component relies on the [setting toggle component](/components/actions/setting-toggle) to turn connections on and off.
+See accessibility guidance for the [setting toggle component](/components/actions/setting-toggle) to turn connections on and off.

 <!-- /content-for-->